ege-sus-sus-kendisi/home-automation-proj.-ee241-fall24/README.md

 - Ventilation control based on air quality

 ### Security Systems
-- Remotely controlled locks
+- Remotely controllable locks
 - Biometric methods on locks such as fingerprint and facial recognition
-- Presence detection on doors
 - Auto-locking for unattended doors
 - Alarm systems for intruders and hazards (gas leaks, fire)
 - Video doorbells

 ### House and Appliance Control
+- Remote control for all features via devices and mobile apps.
+- Presence detection on doors
+- Presence detection on the garage door
-- Power monitoring on appliances
+- Automated power-saving modes for unused appliances
 - Automatable blinds and curtains based on time and external sunlight
-- Presence-detecting garage door
+- Automatic valves to shut off any taps left open

-### Garden Systems
+### Garden and Pets
-- Irrigation systems based on weather and soil data
+- Irrigation systems for the garden based on weather and soil data

-### Control
-- Remote control for all features via devices and mobile apps.
+- Automated pet feeders
+- Smart pet doors that detect your pet's collar